BTR-4

-The BTR-4 "Bucephalus" (БТР-4 «Буцефал», abbreviation of Бронетранспортер) is an amphibious 8x8 wheeled infantry fighting vehicle (IFV) designed in Ukraine by the Kharkiv Morozov Machine Building Design Bureau (SOE KMDB).
+The BTR-4 "Bucephalus" (БТР-4 «Буцефал», abbreviation of Бронетранспортер) is an amphibious 8×8 wheeled infantry fighting vehicle (IFV) designed in Ukraine by the Kharkiv Morozov Machine Building Design Bureau (SOE KMDB).

-They have seen action in the Russo-Ukrainian War, in the capture of Jurf al-Nasr from ISIL, and during the 2022 Russian invasion of Ukraine.
+They have seen action in the War against the Islamic State during the capture of Jurf al-Nasr and Ar-Rutbah from ISIL and in the Russo-Ukrainian War.

 History

 The prototype, which was designed as a private venture, was unveiled at the Aviasvit 2006 exhibition held in Kyiv in June 2006.
 A serial production started in late 2008.
 The first series of ten BTRs entered service with the army of Ukraine in 2009.
 In 2009, the BTR-4 was presented as a candidate for replacing the Pegaso BMR as the next infantry combat vehicle of the Spanish Army.

 In 2012, the Iraqi Ministry of Defence ordered 420 Ukrainian BTR-4E IFVs.
 However, only 88 vehicles were delivered from the order, as the Iraqi Ministry of Defense cancelled the contract due to quality issues.
 The Ukrainian army thus took over 52 BTR-4E IFVs originally intended for Iraq.

 In April 2014, units of the National Guard of Ukraine received their first BTR-4E IFVs, and during late May and early June they were already involved in the siege of Sloviansk, which was liberated on 5 July 2014, with the separatists and Russians withdrawing to Donetsk.
 During the fighting at Sloviansk, soldiers praised the new BTR-4E, especially for its armour, mobility, and optics.
 Vehicles withstood enemy machine gun fire and RPGs, and the slat-armor and Kevlar layer also protected the crews from shrapnel.
 On October 4, 2014, separatists posted a photo of a captured Ukrainian BTR-4K, a commander's version of the BTR-4.
 The vehicle had a slat-armor and was repainted.
 It served with the Vostok Battalion, which was composed mainly of Russian GRU officers.